phlip9/Minecraft-Mods/README.md

 TODO:
 - Auto tool switcher: switch from pick to shovel if the block changes from something like stone to sand.

+Note:  There is a lite version that does not require ModLoader and always enables speed mining.

 Build Instructions:
 -------------------